RaveenaRaikar/CAD-2.5D-LiquidMD-CRouteMD/README.md

-The FPGA CAD Framework
+The FPGA CAD Framework for 2.5 architectures
 ==============================

 An FPGA CAD framework focused on rapid prototyping of new CAD algorithms.
 The framework is implemented in Java.
 At this moment packing, placement and routing algorithms are implemented in the framework.
+This branch contains the adaptations for 2.5D PnR.

 What can I do with this tool flow?